 Let me tell you something: I am so incredibly proud of this recipe.
 It worked like a charm, and I've never changed my mind about a food so dramatically since transitioning from a kid who hated eggplant to an adult who can never have enough of it.
 No turkey I've ever had before measures up to this one.

 This Turkey a la Dominicana stuffed with Rice and Pigeon Peas is incredibly flavorful, the meat was fall-off-the-bone tender, unexpectedly juicy, and the rice inside soaked all the runaway flavors, so it was just like an explosion of flavors.
-It’s no secret that I’m not a real meat-eater, but this I ate with gusto.
+I ate this with gusto.
 I bet you will too.

 - 1 tablespoons of olive oil